14 Oregon Hot Springs That Are Totally Worth the Trip!

 1. Bagby Hot Springs

-68 miles from Portland
+- 68 miles from Portland

-If you’ve ever thought about going on a soak in Oregon, you’ve probably come across Bagby Hot Springs.
 This one-of-a-kind forest oasis can draw a crowd at different times of the year.
-But at other times, you can have these Oregon hot springs all to yourself.
+But at other times, you can have these Oregon hot springs all to yourself!

-The water is brought up through a series of wood aqueducts.
-Each tub has its own wooden faucet.
-The water can get pretty hot here, but there’s a cold creek nearby with plenty of buckets.
-Don’t be afraid to mix in some cold water if the tub is too hot.
+The water can get pretty hot here, but there’s a cold creek nearby with plenty of buckets—don’t be afraid to mix in some cold water if the tub is too hot.

 2. Breitenbush Hot Springs

-106 miles from Portland
+- 106 miles from Portland

-You can stay overnight in a tent, yurt, or cabin from $75-$169 depending on the time of year and type of lodging.
+You can stay overnight in a tent, yurt, or cabin from $112-$302, depending on the time of year and type of lodging.
 Overnight visitors get three vegetarian buffets and can attend yoga and meditation programs.

 It might seem comfy and chic from the description, but it’s actually pretty rustic.
-The whole facility is off-grid: they generate their own electricity from hydropower and geothermal energy.
+The whole facility is off-grid—they generate their own electricity from hydropower and geothermal energy.
 There’s no TV, cell service, or internet.

 3. Wall Creek Warm Springs

-53 miles from Eugene
+- 53 miles from Eugene

-Wall Creek Warm Springs is nestled deep in these woods a few miles outside of the town of Oakridge (southeast of Eugene).
+We’re traveling farther south in the Willamette National Forest to find this spot.
+Wall Creek Warm Springs is a small pool nestled deep in these secluded woods a few miles outside of the town of Oakridge (southeast of Eugene).

-This pool is also right next to a stream so you can go cool off if you get too hot.
+This pool is also right next to a stream, so you can go cool off if you get too hot.
 Once you park at the trailhead, you only have to walk for about 0.3 miles to reach the springs.

 4. McCredie Hot Springs

-53 miles from Eugene
+- 53 miles from Eugene

 McCredie Hot Springs is just down the main highway from the turnoff to Wall Creek.
 You could do these two hot springs in a day quite easily since McCredie is pretty close to its parking area as well.

-The McCredie pools are on the south bank of the Salt Creek and are sunk into rocks and sand.
+The McCredie pools are on the south bank of Salt Creek and are sunk into rocks and sand.
 The creek feels more like a river, and it’s actually a tributary of the Willamette.

 5. Cougar Hot Springs

-55 miles from Eugene
+- 55 miles from Eugene

 That’s because the pool at the top is the hottest while the one at the bottom is coolest.
 It’s a choose-your-own-adventure hot spring.